 That is a commercial insurance agent!
 They make sure you are covered for commercial risks which may be significantly different than homeowners, auto, etc. You may need coverage on equipment or commercial real estate to get a loan from your banker.
 You certainly need liability insurance to protect you against lawsuits, etc. The agent is a good companion to your banker as some banks have policies about minimum insurance levels to get loans.
 Make sure you meet with your agent at least once per year.

 L – Lawyer

 You won’t need a lawyer as much as others here but when you do… Find an individual or firm that fits, more or less, the size of your business.
-Also look for a lawyer that has some experience with your type of business.
+Also, look for a lawyer that has some experience with your type of business.
 Use them to help you evaluate any kind of document you may need for your business.
-Yes they charge by the hour but it becomes inexpensive when your lawyer points out that the contract your about to sign is all in the other guy’s favor!
+Yes, they charge by the hour but it becomes inexpensive when your lawyer points out that the contract you are about to sign is all in the other guy’s favor!
 And don’t forget wills, organizational documents, buy & sell agreements, etc. You don’t want to do that through the internet!

 M – Mentor

 OK, so it’s not part of the acronym but a SCORE mentor can be a great 3rd party mentor when you need some guidance along the way.
 Check out SCORE’s website for information on webinars, mentors, etc. Besides, BAILM isn’t even a word!

 Today’s business environment is complicated and you don’t have to navigate it alone.
 Use the team approach to help you solve issues that are sure to come up.
 And the last word: if a partner isn’t holding up their end, change partners!
 You can interview others to find a compatible fit.
 Good luck!